22 Anti-Inflammatory Recipes You Can Feel Good About Eating

 Linda Xiao

 White potatoes spike blood sugar which can lead to an anti-inflammatory response in the body.
 Next time a potato salad craving hits, look to "the other" white vegetable, cauliflower.
 Another healthy choice is to opt for an olive oil-based dressing rather than mayonnaise.
-It's deemed one of the healthiest fats on earth, olive oil is good for you both inside and out.
+It's deemed one of the healthiest fats, olive oil is good for you both inside and out.

 Bloody-Mary Tomato Salad